New Americans in Connecticut

 Unauthorized immigrants are integral to Connecticut’s economy as workers.

 - Unauthorized immigrants comprised roughly 4.5% of the state’s workforce (or 85,000 workers) in 2010, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Connecticut, the state would lose $5.6 billion in economic activity, $2.5 billion in gross state product, and approximately 24,119 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Connecticut paid $120.5 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Connecticut paid $118.7 million in state and local taxes in 2010, including $82.4 million in sales taxes, $20.5 million in state income taxes, and $15.7 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Connecticut’s economy as students.